BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 [Silent payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) is a protocol the uses static addresses to simplify payment experience while preserving privacy.
 Once the receiver shares a static address, senders derive a new unique on-chain address with it they make a payment.
 This prevents [address reuse](/guide/glossary/address/#address-reuse) without repeated user interaction.

-For e.g: Alice can simply post a static address on her website, and receive bitcoin donations at unique on-chain addresses.
+For example: Alice can simply post a static address on her website, and receive bitcoin donations at unique on-chain addresses.
 The static address itself never shows up on-chain.

 Silent payments also allow users to customize their static address with labels that are detected when payments are received.
-This is a powerful tool that provides actionable information for [coin selection](/guide/how-it-works/silent-payments/#coin-selection) with minimal manual effort.
+This is a powerful tool that provides actionable information for [coin selection](/guide/how-it-works/silent-payments/#coin-selection), with minimal manual effort.

 Static addresses & labels enable robust [contacts](/guide/how-it-works/silent-payments/#contacts) features.
 The result is a better interaction model centred around users.